How segmented is my network?: Formal Model

 \subsection{Properties}

-The segmentedness metric satisfies several properties useful for comparing network security policies: \begin{itemize} \item \textbf{Boundary conditions:} A fully connected network has segmentedness $S(G)=0$, while a fully disconnected network has segmentedness $S(G)=1$. \item \textbf{Monotonicity:} Adding an allowed communication edge to the network strictly decreases segmentedness, while removing an allowed edge strictly increases segmentedness. \item \textbf{Scale invariance:} Segmentedness is normalized and can be compared across networks of different sizes. \item \textbf{Structural neutrality:} Segmentedness depends only on the number of permitted communication relationships, not on their arrangement within the network. \item \textbf{Interpretability:} Segmentedness has a probabilistic interpretation: $S(G)$ represents the probability that two uniformly random nodes cannot communicate directly. \end{itemize}
+The segmentedness metric satisfies several properties useful for comparing network security policies: \begin{itemize} \item \textbf{Boundary conditions:} A fully connected network has segmentedness $S(G)=0$, while a fully disconnected network has segmentedness $S(G)=1$. \item \textbf{Monotonicity:} Adding an allowed communication edge to the network strictly decreases segmentedness, while removing an allowed edge strictly increases segmentedness. \item \textbf{Scale invariance:} Segmentedness is normalized and can be compared across networks of different sizes. \item \textbf{Structural neutrality:} Segmentedness depends only on the number of permitted communication relationships, not on their arrangement within the network. \item \textbf{Interpretability:} Segmentedness has a probabilistic interpretation: $S(G)$ represents the probability that two uniformly random nodes cannot communicate directly.
+The probabilistic interpretation holds when a node-pair is selected uniformly at random from the set of all $\binom{n}{2}$ unordered pairs. \end{itemize}